woocommerce/woocommerce-gateway-stripe/readme.txt

 * Add - Admin notice about SCA-readiness
 * Fix - Avoid idempotency key errors for Pre-Orders
 * Fix - Use unique anchor for link about checkout styling changes

-= 4.2.5 - 2019-10-02 =
-* Fix - WooCommerce Subscriptions that use only the Stripe customer ID can again be renewed

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).